Murusade: Hiraab Imamate

-Within this successor group of migrants were the Murusade, who traveled southwards alongside the Hiraab clan who would go on to establish the Hiraab Imamate as a successor to the now defunct Ajuran Sultanate.
-The long standing relationship between the Hiraab and the Murusade dating back to the foundations of Hawiye, prospered during this initial era.
+Within this successor group of migrants were the Murusade, who traveled southwards alongside the Hiraab clan, who would go on to establish the Hiraab Imamate as a successor to the now defunct Ajuran Sultanate.
+The long standing relationship between the Hiraab and the Murusade, dating back to the foundations of Hawiye, prospered during this initial era.
 Key subclans of the Yaquub were born to women of the Murusade clan.
-The Murusade played a key role in defeating the Ajuuran along the Shabelle river.
+The Murusade played a key role in defeating the Ajuran along the Shabelle River.
 I.M Lewis states:"The Ajuran influence was considerable and the pressure which they exerted to the south-east contributed to the collapse of the Muzaffar dynasty of Mogadishu.
 Other tribes of the Hawiya family now began to appear in the south.
 The Herab and Murosade defeated the Ajuran and settled along the Shebelle."

-According to Roland Marchal in his 1997 Studies On Governance commenting on the established Murursade sections of the Benadir region and Mogadishu city:
+According to Roland Marchal in his 1997 Studies On Governance, commenting on the established Murursade sections of the Benadir region and Mogadishu city:

 "Historically, the Murusade community, like in other districts of the region, was part of the Hiraab.
 The situation had changed by the beginning of this century when the Hiraab denomination shifted to Hawiye, maybe because of the number of Hawiye (though non- Hiraab) settling in the region."